root-project/root/docbook/users-guide/FittingHistograms.md

 Neural Networks are used in various fields for data analysis and classification, both for research and commercial institutions.
-Some randomly chosen examples are image analysis, financial movements’ predictions and analysis, or sales forecast and product shipping optimization.
+Some randomly chosen examples are image analysis, financial movements' predictions and analysis, or sales forecast and product shipping optimization.
 In particles physics neural networks are mainly used for classification tasks (signal over background discrimination).
 A vast